 As hurt and resentment accumulate, it becomes harder and harder to empathize with your partner’s experience, because you have so much unheard pain of your own.
 When too much unattended pain is allowed to cement between two people, it can be nearly impossible to listen to, much less care, about the other’s experience.

-Over time, unhealed wounds create a relationship in which there’s no space left to be heard, and this chokes off kindness and support—the essential components of intimacy.
+Over time, unhealed wounds create a relationship with no space left to be heard, and this chokes off kindness and support—the essential components of intimacy.
 For this reason and many others, resentment is the most toxic of all emotions in an intimate relationship.

 So, what can be done if you’re in a relationship where hurt has built up into resentment, unresolved anger, and pain?
 Is there hope for empathy to regain a foothold so that true intimacy can flourish once again?
 If the past is a minefield, can the present become peaceful ground?